isaacnmm/pestpolicy-hugo2XX/content/posts/3d-wall-painting-for-your-bedroom/index.md

 Before undertaking interior 3D wall painting, it's advisable to consider some of the following factors:
 ### 1. Room Size
 Room Size is critical factor as it determines the overall cost of the painting or 3D material that will be used.
 You need to check on the design of your room and affirm the image orientation before painting commences.
-Room size also determines the� size of peel wallpapers that you may opt to use - 3D wallpapers comes in various sizes - match your walls to the sizes available.
+Room size also determines the size of peel wallpapers that you may opt to use - 3D wallpapers comes in various sizes - match your walls to the sizes available.
 ### 2. Internal Lighting
 The color of 3D wall painting is a function of lightning system installed in your bedroom since some colors create internal interference, which may affects your eyesight.
 Brighter 3D painting needs dim lit bedroom lights, while dull 3D wall painting works best with bright lights.
 If your bedroom light is too high from the ground, consider a mild dull lighting system.
-### 3.� Installation cost
+### 3. Installation cost
 Installation cost should be calculated by accounting for actual cost of paint or 3D wallpapers, transportation cost, installation cost (labor), and miscellaneous costs associated with overall assignment.
 For easier cost computation, take actual measurement of your bedroom walls, including ceiling (if need be).
 See Also:
 [Sprayer for Latex Paint](https://pestpolicy.com/best-sprayer-for-latex-paint/)